The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Isolation model

 \subsection{Main result for power law random graphs}

-To prove theorem \ref{thm:powerlaw}, we will first show that our configuration model power law degree distribution random graph of size $n$ contains a star of stars of order $m = n^{\delta}$ for some $\delta > 0$ with high probability as $n \rightarrow \infty$.
+To prove Theorem~\ref{thm:powerlaw}, we will first show that the configuration model random graph with power law degree distribution contains many stars of stars of order $m = n^{\epsilon}$ for some $\epsilon > 0$ with high probability.